SenseNet/sncom-resources/_docs/tutorials/starting-out-with-mvc.md

 The Create action receives a task view model filled with the data from the client.
 It makes sure that the **parent container (the Task List) exists** before adding a new task.

 The new task's fields are filled from the model and the new content is saved into the Content Repository.
+All **database operations**, **indexing** and **security checks** will happen under the hood, you do not have to do anything else, just fill the fields and call the Save method.

 ![Create a task](/img/posts/mvc-sample-create.png)